lcreid/jade_systems_toolbox/README.md

 # Jade Systems' Toolbox

-This gem install a program to help do container-based development.
+This gem installs a program to help do container-based development.
 It provides functions to:

 * Prepare a directory for development in containers.
 * Bring up the container(s).